emberjs/guides/source/object-model/computed-properties-and-aggregate-data.md

 ### Multiple Dependent Keys

-It's important to note that the `@each` key can be dependant on more than one key.
+It's important to note that the `@each` key can be dependent on more than one key.
 For example, if you are using `Ember.computed` to sort an array by multiple keys, you would declare the dependency with braces: `todos.@each.{priority,title}`